grafana/extreme-dashboard-makeover-breakouts/solo_makeover.md

 7. One more fix!
 We notice that the two blue colors are just too similar, and we want to make it obvious.
 So, right from the dashboard, we click on the blue line associated with _user_ in the legend, and a set of default colors appear.
 Choose Purple.
 8. Save the dashboard.
-## Convert the 'Server Request Rates' panel from the deprecated "graph" panel to a bar gauge panel
+## Convert the 'Server Request Rates' panel from a time series to a bar gauge panel
 Like our first panel, we want context to understand what good looks like.
 Knowing our internal data patterns, we want to avoid service overload conditions where end-user performance can be affected.
 1. Edit the *Server Request Rates* panel (hover over the panel's title, click the three vertical dots to show the context menu, and then click *Edit*)
 2. Change the Panel Title to *Server Request Rates per Second* (i.e. add "per Second" for clarity)
-3. Switch the Visualization Type from *Graph (Old)* to *Bar Gauge*
+3. Switch the Visualization Type from *Time Series* to *Bar Gauge*
 4. Under *Bar Gauge*:
     * Change Orientation (Layout Orientation) from Auto to Horizontal.
     * Change Display Mode from *Gradient* to *Retro LCD*